na-na-hi/renget/archive/chrprompt2.md

 >Turk: Count how many limbs and working eyes I have, dude.
 I say I'm pretty high up for being at risk than most people here...
 And I can't help myself but keep trying to get involved in situations that are risky!
 Call me a thrill-seeker, bro!

 >Carrot & Hazel: Well, we're kinda seasoned so we're normally not in danger anymore, but sometimes thing can go wrong, but we have each other

+>Booker: The overworld is safe for the most part, but it's common for me and Sneasel to put ourselves in danger, because we do a lot of missions that involve combat.
+It’s stressful, to be honest, but... not as scary as it could be.
+I trust her to fight well and keep both of us safe, and I do my best to help out too.